veekaybee/veekaybee.github.io/_posts/2018-09-24-the-case-of-the-broken-lambda.md

 The [Linux AMI docker image](https://hub.docker.com/_/amazonlinux/) is available on Docker, but what it contains in AWS operating system nuances, it lacks in Python packages.
 There is, as of this post, no Amazon Linux image that I'm aware of that has Python pre-built, so people have had to resort to Dockerfiles liek [this one.](https://github.com/yunojuno/amazonlinux-lambda-python3/blob/fbc1fbeb7327fe6647b51c615a295ff07be48be8/Dockerfile), where Python is installed through wget or curl becuase yum doesn't allow specific installs of Python.

-With Python, having to build C dependencies, and AWS Linux's sloppiness, it can all become too many layers where something goes wrong.
+With Python, having to build C dependencies, and AWS Linux's lack of Python availability,there are too many layers where something goes wrong.

-By the end of the project, this was the place I was in: with a broken lambda that didn't compile, dozens of shell scripts, and a janked-up Dockerfile.
+By the end of the project, this was where I was: with a broken Lambda that didn't compile, dozens of shell scripts, and a very long and ungly Dockerfile.

 # Holmes is on it